 On March 9, 2011, the Company granted to certain officers of the Company performance-based RSUs, which represented, in aggregate, the right to receive 56,698 shares (the target RSU amount), subject to adjustment, with a grant date fair value of \$24.90 per share.
 The RSUs are subject to adjustment based on the achievement of the performance measure selected for the 2011 fiscal year, which is the target adjusted earnings before interest, taxes, depreciation, and amortization (EBITDA), as defined and adjusted in accordance with the RSU agreement, generated from continuing operations.
-The RSUs are adjusted by comparing the actual adjusted EBITDA for the performance period to the target adjusted EBITDA.
-Actual adjusted EBITDA between 50% and 115% of the target adjusted EBITDA results in an adjustment of 50% to 150% of the RSU amount.
-If actual adjusted EBITDA is below 50% of the target adjusted EBITDA for the performance recognized compensation expense based on the probable number of RSUs expected to vest, which was 150% of the target RSU amount.
-Following the adjustment, the RSUs will be subject to additional time-based vesting, and will vest in three equal annual installments on March 10, 2012, March 10, 2013 and March 10, 2014, provided that the officer is employed by the Company on the applicable vesting dates.
+The target RSU amount is adjusted by comparing the actual adjusted EBITDA for the performance period to the target adjusted EBITDA.
+Actual adjusted EBITDA between 50% and 115% of the target adjusted EBITDA results in an adjustment of 50% to 150% of the target RSU amount.
+If actual adjusted EBITDA is below 50% of the target adjusted EBITDA for the 2011 fiscal year, all RSUs will be forfeited.
+In the first six months of 2011, the Company recognized compensation expense based on the probable number of RSUs expected to vest, which was 150% of the target RSU amount.
+Following the determination of the number of RSUs earned based on the performance measure, the RSUs will be subject to additional time-based vesting, and will vest in three equal annual installments on March 10 of 2012, 2013, and 2014, provided that the officer is employed by the Company on the applicable vesting dates.
 The Company also granted performance-based RSUs to certain officers of the Company in prior periods.